 That would not be a very productive use of your time, would it?
-That’s where scheduling tools such as Tailwind (<affiliate link) will make your job so much easier.
+That’s where scheduling tools such as Tailwind ( will make your job so much easier.

-  (Tip: We’ll get you started with a super snazzy pin tracker in the Become a Pinterest VA course.)
+Tip: You can get started with a super snazzy pin tracker in the Become a Pinterest VA TODAY! course (affiliate link).

 Being part of group boards is a surefire way to get your pins in front of more people.

 As a Pinterest virtual assistant, you may be in charge of finding relevant boards for your client, applying to join the boards, keeping up-to-date with the rules of the boards, and keeping in touch with the board owners.
 That’s no small feat, and that’s exactly how you should market it to your VA clients.

 Do Pinterest boards really work?
 You bet!
 Here’s what Latasha Peterson of Arts and Budgets has to say about it: